RickStrahl/MarkdownMonster/TipOfTheDay.md

+### Right Click To Edit Images, Links and Tables
+Did you know you can right click on Image tags to preview or edit the image in your favorite image editor?
+You can also right click on a table and open the table editor, on a link and edit and update or remove the link.

 ### Using Gists for Bug Reports and general Purpose Web Pages
 Did you know that Github Gists support Markdown?
 You can use Gist to create one off HTML pages in Markdown.
 They're great for posting detailed bug reports or ideas that you can link on Twitter and other social media.
 Markdown Monster's Gist Integration Addin can also help with editing and updating and managing of Gists easily.